Prospective Marriage Visa Australia (Subclass 300) — 2026 Guide

 Frequently Asked Questions

-Can I apply if I have never met my partner?
+Can I apply if I have never met my sponsor in person?

 Need assistance with a Subclass 300 Partner Visa application?